GSA/smartpay-training/code review.md

 ### Tests actually do what they’re supposed to
 It’s easy to get to 100% code coverage without actually testing anything.
 We’ll look at the tests themselves to make sure they’re actually making the right assertions about the methods under test.

-### Cyclomatic complexity, code depth, and method lengths are reasonable
-We’ll use automated tools to perform [static source analysis](https://18f.gsa.gov/2016/10/04/what-is-static-source-analysis/).
-Anywhere the metrics are higher than what we’d generally like, we’ll look at the code itself to see if they make sense.
-We’re going to take a more in-depth look when we see a cyclomatic complexity above 10, a code depth above 5, or a method length above 25 lines.

 ### Opportunities to abstract and refactor
-We’ll look for duplication in the code where it might make sense to break functionality into methods that can be reused.
+We’ll look for duplication in the code or excessively complex code where it might make sense to break functionality into methods that can be simplified or reused.

 ### Unwieldy methods
 Methods that are hard to reason through are also difficult to test, difficult to maintain, and prone to bugs.
-We’ll look out for methods that are complex, and suggest either refactoring that method or possibly breaking it into smaller pieces.
+We’ll look out for methods that are complex, or unusually long, and suggest either refactoring that method or possibly breaking it into smaller pieces.

 ### Meaningful method and variable names
 Method names should accurately reflect what the method does, and variable names should pretty clearly indicate what data they’re holding.
 Don’t be afraid of long names.
 This also applies to method argument names.
 Ideally, someone looking at a method signature should be able to infer what it does without any additional documentation.
 We’ll look at these names to be sure they make sense.
 Good naming practices contribute to self-documenting code and reduce the manual documentation burden.

 ### Commented-out code
 With good version control, it should be unnecessary to comment-out blocks of code — just delete them and get them from source history if you really need them again in the future.
 Obviously it’s fine to comment out code while you’re developing, but once a feature is ready to merge, that former code should just be removed.
 We’ll be looking for these commented code blocks.

 ### Necessary comments
 Comments in the code should describe complex bits of logic that aren’t easily glanceable — if someone new to the code can’t skim it and understand it, a comment might be in order.
 As we’re reviewing the code, if we find a bit we can’t understand quickly from the code and context, we’ll be looking for a comment that explains it.
 Comments should appear with the code they’re describing.

 ### Documented APIs
 If code exposes a public API — whether that’s public methods on a class or HTTP endpoints in a REST service — those public methods should be documented.
 We like documentation that can be extracted into some pretty markup (e.g., .NET’s XML comments, OAS, Swagger).
 We’ll check that any public-facing methods have useful documentation.

 ### Adherence to the project’s style guide
 The project should adopt a code style guide and code should conform.
 Which guide the team chooses is less important than the consistency that comes from actually using it.
 We’ll check to make sure there’s a linter configured to check code style, that it passes, and that any exceptions are documented and explained in the code.